petalmd/waitaminute/README.md

 on:
   pull_request:
     types: [ opened, edited, synchronize ]
+    # Note: if you want to limit the effect to a specific base branch,
-    # You can use the 'branches:' filter to limit the workflow to some branches only
+    # do not use the 'branches:' filter here, use the action's
+    # 'target-branch' input (see below).

 jobs:
   waitaminute: